sassoftware/viya4-monitoring-kubernetes/logging/README.md

 - [create a local copy of the repository](#log_loc_copy)
 - [customize your deployment](#log_custom)

+Note: If you are deploying in a highly secure environment (in which pods cannot connect to the internet and network traffic is routed through a proxy server), you must add `localhost` to the list of hosts that are not routed through the proxy server.
+If you do not, the Elasticsearch deployment fails.

 ### <a name="log_loc_copy"></a>Create a Local Copy of the Repository

 There are two methods to create a local copy of the repository: